amelia-bryant/SMII/tutorial_sheets/05_3D_kinematics_ans.md

 ## Question 9

 The point of the spinning top remains at a fixed point on the floor, which is the origin O of the secondary reference frame shown.
 The top’s angular velocity vector relative to the secondary reference frame, $\omega_{rel}$=50k rad/s, is constant.
 The angular velocity vector of the secondary reference frame relative to an earth-fixed primary reference frame is $\omega$=2j+5.6k rad/s.
 The components of this vector are constant.
 (Notice that it is expressed in terms of the secondary reference frame.)

-(a) Determine the velocity relative to the earth-fixed reference frame of the point of the top with coordinates (0, 20, 30) mm.
+**(a)** Determine the velocity relative to the earth-fixed reference frame of the point of the top with coordinates (0, 20, 30) mm. <br>

-(b) What is the top’s angular acceleration vector relative to the earth-fixed reference frame?
+**(b)** What is the top’s angular acceleration vector relative to the earth-fixed reference frame <br>

-(c) Determine the acceleration relative to the earth fixed reference frame of the point of the top with coordinates (0, 20, 30) mm
+**(c)** Determine the acceleration relative to the earth fixed reference frame of the point of the top with coordinates (0, 20, 30) mm

 <img src = "figs\05_3D_kinematics\Q9.jpg" width="50%"> <br>

 ### Answer

-(a)
+**(a)**

 $$ \omega = \Omega + \omega_{rel} \\
 \omega = 50k+2j+5.6k \\